TroyFernandes/MusicbeeSendspin/README.md

    copy the **pairing token** (also logged at startup)
 2. **Music Assistant**: Settings → Players → the new *Music Assistant (Sendspin)* player → **Setup** → paste the token
+3. **Change output device in MusicBee**: either do:
+    - Right Click the speaker icon in musicbee → Output To → Sendspin
+    - Edit → Edit Preferences → Player → sound device → Sendspin
-3. **Play**: start music in MusicBee first, then in MA select a target player → Browse → *Sendspin Source* → the MusicBee input → Play
+5. **Play**: start music in MusicBee first, then in MA select a target player → Browse → *Sendspin Source* → the MusicBee input → Play
     - (note: wont show in the UI without audio playing)